felipejordanc/categorize-images/README.md

 * argparse

 ## Usage ##
-Clone this repository and run the cateforize-images.py from a terminal window.
+Fork this repository and run the cateforize-images.py from a terminal window.
 This script takes two required possitional arguments:
 * A directory in your local filesystem that contains the images you want to classify.
 * A csv file where you will store your classification.